stimulusreflex/stimulus_reflex/docs/persistence.md

 StimulusReflex doesn't need to go through the Rails routing module.
 This means updates are processed much faster than requests that come from typing in a URL or refreshing the page.
 {% endhint %}

-Of course, instance variables are aptly named; they only exist for the duration of a single request, regardless of whether that request is initiated by accessing a URL or clicking a button managed by StimulusReflex.
+Of course, instance variables are aptly named: they only exist for the duration of a single request, regardless of whether that request is initiated by accessing a URL or clicking a button managed by StimulusReflex.

 ### The @stimulus\_reflex instance variable